 Orion 09007 SpaceProbe is a great telescope that could rightly have taken our number spot on this list for a couple of reasons,

-Check out the below video, its good overall view of the 130ST
+Check out the video below, it provides a great and detailed overall view of the 130ST:

-The granddaddy of the telescope game and is great choice if you have decent budget $1200 – $1600 depending on accessories.
-Personally if you where going to spend this kind of money I would go with the 8″ over 6” as it collects roughly over 78% more light than the 6SE model, given the price fact of the 6SE, I would push a little further and get the 8SE model.
+The granddaddy of the telescope game and it’s a great choice if you have a decent budget – and of course depending on accessories.
+Personally if you were going to spend this kind of money I would go with the 8″ over 6” as it collects roughly over 78% more light than the 6SE model, given the price fact of the 6SE, I would push a little further and get the 8SE model.

 The squat 150mm Schmidt-Cassegrain tube is connected to a speedy, sturdy GoTo mount, with a handset that can take you straight to over 40,000 different celestial objects.
 High transmission lens coatings is applied ensures impressive views of the moon, cloud bands around Jupiter and a good range of deep-sky objects, with the supplied 25mm.
 It does also have the option for you budding astrophotographers out there as you can Fit a DSLR to the optional digital camera adaptor, but II have to say it is not ideal for astrophotography, as it is an Altitude/Azimuth (ALT/AZ) telescope and BOTH motors must run at the same time to track an object, which is not as precise as a German Equatorial Mount (GEM) where only one motor has to run to track an object.
 GEM’s require polar alignment, which is a bit complex for the beginner getting into astrophotography, personally if your getting into astrophotography, go with ..